• Skip to primary navigation

 🍲 Tofu

 We buy pretty much two kinds of tofu, after using several kinds over the years.
-You can find both as most Asian grocery stores.
+Extra firm or firm tofu and silken tofu.
+You can find both in most Asian grocery stores.

 We prefer buying organic soy products, so we look for organic tofu, since it's made from organic and non-gmo soybeans.